Call to get started 1-800-560-3450

 At the end of the draw period, the lender may renew your credit line.
 If not, the repayment period kicks in, and your outstanding balance, plus interest, becomes due.

-If you can’t afford the balloon payment, you can try to renegotiate the repayment terms.
-Consider asking the lender to refinance the outstanding balance or extend the repayment period.
+If, however, you can’t afford the balloon payment when it becomes due, you can try to renegotiate the repayment terms.
+Some lenders may refinance the outstanding balance or extend the repayment period.

 What Are the Interest Rates?

 Most HELOCs have variable interest rates.
-Lenders often offer a discounted rate for the first few months, but the rate (and payments) may go up afterward.
+That means the rate can change over the term of the loan – even as often as month to month.
+Lenders often offer a discounted rate for the first few months, or even longer, but the rate (and payments) may rise afterward.

-You should also check if there’s a periodic cap, which limits how much the rate can change at one time, or a lifetime cap, which limits how much the rate can change throughout the loan term.
+Before committing, check if there are any rate caps.
+A periodic cap limits how much the rate can change at one time.
+A lifetime cap limits how much the rate can change throughout the loan term.

-Last but not least, don’t forget to ask whether you can switch from a variable to a fixed rate later in the loan term.
+You can ask the lender if you can switch from a variable to a fixed rate later in the loan term.
+Some HELOC lenders offer this option to borrowers during the draw period.

 Fixed Rates